florian-rieder/Movie-Scripts/README.md

 # overwrite the blacklist
 parser.character_blacklist = ["ENTIRELY", "NEW", "WORDS"]
 ```
-# Special Scripts
+# Special scripts
 Special scripts are determined by checking if a parsed script has less than `minimum_characters` characters.
-The default is 5, and the script will then be sent to the `_special_characters()` method which will attempt to identify one of three special cases.
+The script will then be sent to the `_special_characters()` method which will attempt to identify one of three special cases:

 1. The entire text of the script is contained on a single line.
 2. Character names are not capitalized and/or are placed on the same line as their replies, followed by a colon.
 3. Character names are not capitalized and are not followed by a colon.

-A specifically modified text is returned and sent to the `_get_characters()` method to be parsed a second time.
+A specifically modified text is then returned and sent to the `_get_characters()` method to be parsed a second time.

 ## Error
 If the script does not fit any of these cases or still has less than `minimum_characters` characters after being parsed a second time, you will get the following error message: "The script was not parsed, because...".